manvari/xchat-deadbeef/README.md

 * [DeaDBeeF 0.5.x](http://deadbeef.sourceforge.net/download.html "DeaDBeeF - Ultimate Music Player For GNU/Linux")
 * [XChat](http://sourceforge.net/projects/xchat/files/ "X-Chat - Browse Files at SourceForge.net") or [HexChat](http://hexchat.org/downloads.html "Downloads - HexChat") for Linux

-*Note: XChat is no longer actively developed.
+*Note: XChat is no longer being actively developed.
 HexChat, one of its fork, is now the main project and receives regular updates.

 Your distribution should propose packages for all of those programs; install them normally with your package manager.